 (11)Taking into account the important role rivers play to meet various water requirements of the masses and the danger to their life they are facing at present from various eco-hostile forces of development, we must have a law protecting River rights, and River Guards to prevent crimes against rivers and River Courts to try crimes against rivers.

-(12)There is no scarcity of wealth, knowledge and skill to save and rejuvenate our rivers including the Ganga, water bodies, mountains, forests, and wildlife which are in the process of slow death.
-There is the lack of will due to our moral and spiritual bankruptcy.
+(12)There is no scarcity of wealth, knowledge, and skill to save and rejuvenate our rivers including the Ganga, water bodies, mountains, forests, and wildlife which are in the process of slow death.
+There is lack of will due to our moral and spiritual bankruptcy.
 We must introduce universal compulsory critical ethics education with character-building ethics education as its core and the problem of the ultimate meaning of life as its central problem from the beginning of our education system, which would be a major step in the direction to overcome our present deep rooted moral and spiritual crisis.
 We must study critically the views of great religions and of great teachers and thinkers of mankind about various fundamental issues of ethics concerning ethical values and the nature (form and content), value and means of ethically good life and good society.

 We must realize that the ecological crisis of the Ganga, Godavari, Krishna and Cauvery is the sign/ symptom of the ecological crisis of our mother Planet earth due to the present fundamentally unspiritual, extremely eco-hostile, inherently unsustainable out-and-out consumerist global market culture of development of modern civilization which Gandhiji rightly considered to be false, irreligious and satanic, and the slow death of the rivers is the sign/symptom of the slow death of our great living ancient civilization, which he rightly considered to be true and divine.
-(MK Gandhi, Hind Swaraj or Indian Home Rule, Chapters VI, & XIII) We must also realize that the Gandhian alternative to the present culture of development of modern civilization(in terms of Gandhiji’s conceptions of village Swaraj, Swadeshi , Antyodaya, Sarvodaya, dignified exhilarating& health-friendly body-labor, rural serving/centric eco-friendly industrialization and urbanization, Satyagraha, character-building ethics education, enlightened ethical life of simple living and high thinking, etc) does provide the form and content of a sustainable, equitable, loving and caring non-violent culture of development, which essentially involves retelling the basic ethics of our ancient civilization as well as of all great religions in the context of our technological age, and is the surest and perhaps the only living great ancient civilization and which is the mother of so many great religions has the moral and spiritual resources to play the role of Jagat Guru and show the present spiritually dark world the path of Truth, the path of self-purification, self-enlghtenment and self-realization, the path of realization of ethical perfection, which constitutes truly the essence of the science of Yoga.
+(MK Gandhi, Hind Swaraj or Indian Home Rule, Chapters VI, & XIII) Surely our civilization, which is perhaps the only living great ancient civilization and which is the mother of so many great religions, has the moral and spiritual resources to play the role of Jagat Guru and show the present spiritually dark world the path of Truth, the path of self-purification, self-enlightenment and self-realization, the path of realization of ethical perfection, which constitutes truly the essence of the science of Yoga.
 Surely it does provide profound systematic knowledge about the means to discipline ethically our senses and passions and progress towards ethical perfection, and its message of enlightened selfless ethical action of universal love with detachment to its fruits has the potentiality to save the world from the impending catastrophic global ecological crisis along with its present deep rooted all pervasive moral and spiritual crisis.
-Let India, the land of many great religions, provide the world a culture of non-violence and Truth, i.e. the true ultimate meaning of life, in the context of our present technological age, where all religions would grow harmoniously with reference to morality and spirituality in spite of their differences in the realm of metaphysics on the basis of the knowledge about their fundamental ethical unity and truth and the central place of ethics in religious life, where science and technology would be used for development only within the limits of ethics, where development would take place with loving care of the invaluable countless kinds of flora and fauna of our life-giving and life& health-sustaining aesthetically and religiously invaluable natural eco-systems.
-Let us rejuvenate and preserve our great ancient civilization of non-violence and Truth, through completing the unfinished work of Mahatma Gandhi, the apostle of Truth and non-violence of our age, and save India and through it the world at large from the impending catastrophic global ecological crisis along with the present all pervasive deep rooted moral and spiritual crisis.
+Let India, the land of many great religions, provide the world a culture/ civilization of non-violence and Truth, i.e. the true ultimate meaning of life, in the context of our present technological age, where all religions would grow harmoniously with reference to morality and spirituality in spite of their differences in the realm of metaphysics on the basis of the knowledge about their fundamental ethical unity and truth and the central place of ethics in religious life, where science and technology would be used for development only within the limits of ethics, where development would take place with loving care of the invaluable countless kinds of flora and fauna of our life-giving and life- & health-sustaining aesthetically and religiously invaluable natural eco-systems.
+Let us rejuvenate and preserve our great ancient civilization of non-violence and Truth, through completing the unfinished work of Mahatma Gandhi, the apostle of Truth and non-violence of our age, and save India and through it the world at large from the impending catastrophic global ecological crisis along with our present all pervasive deep rooted moral and spiritual crisis.